botofancalin/Esp32_debug_template/README.md

 # Esp32_debug_template
+This is a tutorial for ESP32 Visual Studio Code setup
-This is a template project for debugging esp-idf projects on VsCode
+Also contain a template project with settings for ESP32 Visual Studio Code debug
+for ESP-IDF projects.

 If you are looking for ESP32 Arduino debugging, check out PlatformIO or VisualGDB.